A white male goat with long horns grazing in a field.

 Tethering

-• Tethered goats cannot escape predatory animals.
+• Tethered goats are also vulnerable to predatory animals.